 Q: What purpose do lobbyists serve in our government?

 A: Lobbying is a basic right that is protected by both the First Amendment of the U.S. Constitution and Article 1, Section 3 of the Ohio Constitution.
 Both provisions guarantee citizens the right to instruct their representatives and to petition government for the redress of grievances.
+Stated differently, these constitutional provisions guarantee that citizens can petition their representatives for changes in polices or the law.
 A lobbyist is one who, in general, advocates on behalf of others.

 Q: Who do lobbyists represent?